101 Best Things to Do on Oʻahu, Hawaiʻi

 Distance: 7.6 miles / 12.2 km

-The hike up Kapālama Ridge to Puʻu Lanihuli is a beautiful but challenging trail near Waikīkī; meaning, it’s without a doubt best for a group that’s a little more on the adventurous side.
+The Kapālama Ridge Trail to Puʻu Lanihuli is a beautiful but challenging trail near Waikīkī, meaning the hike is without a doubt best for a group that’s a little more on the adventurous side.

 Read My Separate Post: Kapālama Ridge Trail